Spitting Image: Songs

 The first single from Spitting Image, released in 1984, was a rework of the Crystals' "Da Doo Ron Ron".
 The Spitting Image version, "Da Do Run Ron", was a spoof election campaign song for Ronald Reagan, featuring Nancy Reagan listing reasons to elect her husband.
 The cover of the single featured Reagan as a biker with Nancy riding pillion.

-The B-side of this single was entitled "Just A Prince Who Can't Say No" and poked fun at the sexual indiscretions of Prince Andrew.
+The B-side of this single was titled "Just A Prince Who Can't Say No" and poked fun at the sexual indiscretions of Prince Andrew.
 The TV version of this song (featured in the second episode) was heavily censored by Central Television on broadcast but presented uncut on vinyl.
 In the television series he was shown surrounded by various famous women including Joan Collins, Mary Whitehouse and Linda McCartney.

 In 1986, the Spitting Image puppets released "The Chicken Song", a parody of "Agadoo" by Black Lace – one of several parodies to have featured in the programme, mimicking novelty records and holiday songs with a repetitive tunes and nonsensical lyrics.
 Ironically, The Chicken Song hit number 1 in the UK Singles Chart for 3 weeks from 17 May 1986 – 3 June 1986.
 VH1 US named it as one of the worst number 1 nominations.

 The other songs released by Spitting Image were "I've Never Met a Nice South African" (which was on the B-Side of "The Chicken Song" and was a savage indictment of the apartheid-ridden country), "We're Scared Of Bob" (a parody of "We Are The World") and "Hello You Must Be Going" (which mocked Phil Collins's divorce ballads and was on the 12" release of The Chicken Song), "Santa Claus Is on the Dole" (backed with "The Atheist Tabernacle Choir"), "The Christmas Singles" and "Cry Gazza Cry" (based on footballer Paul Gascoigne's tears in the 1990 World Cup).